simonprev/arc/README.md

 ### Storage Directory

-Arc requires the specification of a storage directory path (not including the bucket name).

 The storage directory defaults to "uploads", but is recommended to configure based on your intended usage.
 A common pattern for user profile pictures is to store each user's uploaded images in a separate subdirectory based on their primary key:

 ```elixir